Chart Color Schemes

 Bathurst - East lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bathurst - East's population was approximately 13,398 as of November 2025.
-This figure reflects an increase of 1,068 people from the 2021 Census, which reported a population of 12,330.
-The change is inferred from the estimated resident population of 13,334 in June 2024 and an additional 280 validated new addresses since the Census date.
+Bathurst - East's population, as of November 2025, is approximately 13,398.
+This figure represents an increase of 1,068 people since the 2021 Census, which reported a population of 12,330.
+The growth was inferred from the estimated resident population of 13,334 in June 2024 and an additional 280 validated new addresses since the Census date.
 This results in a population density ratio of 142 persons per square kilometer.
-Bathurst - East's growth rate of 8.7% since the 2021 census exceeded that of the SA4 region (2.9%) and the SA3 area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 59.9% of overall population gains during recent periods.
+Bathurst - East's population grew by 8.7% between the 2021 Census and November 2025, outperforming both the SA4 region (2.9%) and the SA3 area.
+Interstate migration contributed approximately 59.9% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-According to demographic trends, Bathurst - East is predicted to experience exceptional growth, placing it in the top 10 percent of non-metropolitan areas nationally.
-The area is expected to grow by 6,008 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 44.4% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+By 2041, Bathurst - East is predicted to grow by 6,008 persons based on the latest annual ERP population numbers, reflecting a total increase of 44.4% over the 17-year period.

 Frequently Asked Questions - Population